 About Runswick Bay

-Runswick Bay is a quiet former fishing village on the North Yorkshire coast.
+Runswick Bay Cottages is located in the quiet former fishing village of Runswick Bay on the North Yorkshire coast.
 Just 8 miles North of Whitby and just 2 miles South of Staithes, the village is perfectly located for exploring this fantastic Jurassic coastline, for walkers discovering the Cleveland Way or those seeking a quiet retreat.

 With just 90 cottages and little over 20 permanent residents, you may think this village has lost links with its fishing heritage.
 However, those lucky enough to stay here will soon learn that the village boat park is bursting at the seams with all kinds of fishing vessels.
 The traditional fishing cobles can be seen departing early each morning bringing back their daily catch during the Summer months, either lobsters and crabs or the bounty provided by their nets and rods.
 Lights can be see dotted around the waters edge in the evening as fisherman cast from the beach at night.